 Do you know why many people who need hearing aids do not wear them?

-Most people are in denial that they have hearing loss.
+Some people are in denial that they have hearing loss.
 A number of people don’t even realize that they have hearing loss until it becomes severe.
 Hearing tests are generally not conducted during your annual doctor’s exam, unless there’s a cause for concern and the patient specifically requests that one is administered.

 Hearing loss and wearing hearing aids was stigmatized in earlier generations, so most people don’t bother to seek help or treatment.

 If you prefer a hearing aid that is more discreet, there are so many hearing aid styles that are so small and nearly invisible to the naked eye.
 They can repel moisture and dust, connect wirelessly to any of your Bluetooth®-enabled devices, and some can even keep track of how active you are by letting you know how many steps you’ve taken or how active you keep your brain.

 Many people choose to be in denial about their hearing loss.
 Hearing loss is sometimes a gradual process, so it’s difficult to recognize that you are experiencing it.
 Most people who are hard of hearing may believe that everyone who they hear is mumbling as they talk.
 They may raise the volume to their TV or stereo system.
 They might have trouble listening to people speak if there’s too much background noise.
 None of these signs seem serious enough to get help.